mui/material-ui/docs/data/material/guides/pigment-css/pigment-css.md

 ### CSS variables

-Pigment CSS generates CSS variables from the theme values when these are wrapped by the `extendTheme` utility, creating a `vars` object:
+Pigment CSS generates CSS variables from the theme values when they're wrapped by the `extendTheme` utility, creating a `vars` object:

 ```js
 import { withPigment, extendTheme } from '@pigment-css/nextjs-plugin';